-Henley on Thames restaurants and pubs
+Henley on Thames Restaurants and Pubs

 Henley has a wonderful selection of restaurants, historic pubs, cosy coffee shops and tea rooms.
 Enjoy your meal by the river or combine with a wine tasting at one of the vineyards.